syncfusion-content/blazor-docs/blazor/accumulation-chart/data-label.md

 ## Format

-Data label for the accumulation chart can be formatted using [format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationDataLabelSettings.html#Syncfusion_Blazor_Charts_AccumulationDataLabelSettings_Format) property.
-You can use the global formatting options, such as 'n', 'p', and 'c'.
+Data label for the accumulation chart can be formatted using [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartDataLabel.html#Syncfusion_Blazor_Charts_ChartDataLabel_Format) property.
+You can use the global formatting options, such as 'N1', 'P1', and 'C1'.

 ```cshtml